 BigCommerce costs from $29.95 per month but the plugin is free to use.

-It’s a very intuitive plugin that installs quickly and enables you to list digital items, link to them in the plugin and provide a full checkout.
+Easy Digital Downloads is a very intuitive plugin that installs quickly and enables you to list digital items, link to them in the plugin and provide a full checkout.
 Once a purchase is made, the customer is emailed a download link for the item.

 Other WordPress eCommerce plugins support digital items but EDD keeps things clean and tidy with an emphasis on usability and speed.
 It takes just a few minutes to set up, add a digital product, add imagery and a description and list it on your site.
 It’s very straightforward to do!